 Demonstrations: The experimental methods are evaluated on real industrial systems with partners like Apptus technologies, Axis communications, and Sony Mobile.
 Particularly, the industrial PhD student from Systemite ensures a tight connection to industry.

-Continuous experimentation: Novel software engineering methods are required that are based on experiment-driven, rather than requirements driven development.
-These development methods need to support data-driven or evidence-based development, meaning the use of data from systems in the field and the behavior of users of these systems for decision making.
+Novel software engineering methods are required that are based on experiment-driven, rather than requirements driven development.
+These development methods need to support data-driven or evidence-based development, meaning the use of data from systems in the field and the behaviour of users of these systems for decision making.
 In addition, these methods need to support the transition from human experimentation by R&D teams to automated experimentation.

-Data analysts: To support the aforementioned methods for software engineering, new techniques for data analytics and use are required.
-These techniques are required to establish the success of autonomous behavior and determine value of new features.
+To support the aforementioned methods for software engineering, new techniques for data analytics and use are required.
+These techniques are required to establish the success of autonomous behaviour and determine value of new features.
 In addition, these techniques need to support automated experimentation.

 The industrial challenge is predominantly one of scaling, both the engineering endeavor and the data collection and analysis practice.
 Already today, Swedish companies can build small autonomous systems using small teams of highly skilled engineers and researchers.
 These systems and teams however are not employing experimentation and data-driven techniques, but rather employ trial-and-error as their primary mechanism.